AMI Digital Asset Specifications

 Specifications for Digital Assets

-Specifications may be modified over time to reflect changes in best practices or NYPL’s digital infrastructure, or to reflect previously unspecified media or conditions.
+Specifications may be modified over time to reflect changes in best practices or NYPL’s digital infrastructure, or to address previously unspecified media or conditions.

 The following sections are broken into format groups to define the file deliverables for different media types and format variations.